 What Users Think About HappyFox

-Our readers report high satisfaction with HappyFox, awarding it 4 out of 5-stars.
+Users report high satisfaction with HappyFox, awarding it 4 out of 5-stars.
 They say it is easy to customize, regardless of technical aptitude and it integrates with other apps very well.
 However, some users report customer service can sometimes be slow to respond.
-Read more about what customers think on our HappyFox User Review page.

 Where to Find HappyFox